kata-containers/documentation/how-to/how-to-use-rootless-kata-containers-with-podman.md

 > **NOTE:**
 >
 > A less recommended approach could be to have the absolute `kata-runtime`
-> path in the standard `$PATH` location instead of the configuration file, and
+> path in the standard `$PATH` location instead of the configuration file.
+In
-> a binary with that name will be looked up automatically:
+> this case it looks up a binary with that name automatically:
 >
 > ```bash
 > kata-runtime = [